 Gas leaks are easily one of the most dangerous and scary situations any homeowner can encounter.
 Other than fires, there is no more significant immediate hazard to your family and your home than a gas leak.
 Having a regular annual gas line inspection in Houston reduces the chances that you’ll have to encounter a gas leak in your home.

 Gas leaks are often easy to detect, with their familiar (if somewhat unpleasant) odor.
 Before being sent to homes and businesses, a chemical called mercaptan is added that creates a sulfur smell when mixed with oxygen to alert you to its presence.

 Some of the more obvious physical symptoms that you have a gas leak are dizziness, nausea, headache, fatigue, and difficulty breathing.
-Any of these symptoms that accompany the rotten egg smell are a sign you should leave the home, leave the door open behind you, and call Nick’s Plumbing and Sewer Services from a safe location.
+Any of these symptoms that accompany the rotten egg smell are a sign you should leave the home, leave the door open behind you, and call Nick’s Plumbing and Air Conditioning Services from a safe location.